 Play Music/Sounds – Playing something like birds chirping, or calming piano music will help them relax.
 Don’t play it super loud, just enough to where you can hear it over other noises in the home.
 Wind chimes seem to be well liked by most cats.

-Comfort Them – Make sure you have time set aside each day to show them you are there.
-To ease their tension and stress.
-If they want to sleep with them, let them.
+Comfort Them – Make sure you have time set aside each day to show them you are there to ease their tension and stress.
+If they want to sleep with you, let them.
 I can tell you from my experience, sleeping alone is the worst with anxiety.

 Find a Friend – If you only have one cat, consider getting a second if you can afford it.
 This will drop stress by a lot for your cat.
 Cats who have separation anxiety fear being alone or forgotten so having a second cat will remind them they are not alone.
 The other cat will also play with them to ease the stress.